 Cooperator Aircraft Letters Of Approvals

-Cooperating agency aircraft must be formally pre-approved by the RAO and an approval letter must be onboard the cooperating aircraft.
+Cooperating agency aircraft must be formally pre-approved by the Regional Aviation Officer (RAO) and an approval letter must be onboard the cooperating aircraft.
 On the SCOFMP unit this commonly applies but not limited to the Oregon Department of Forestry (ODF) fixed-wing and helicopters.
 Any needed inspection/approvals (of aircraft and/or pilots) will be coordinated by the SCOFMP UAO through the RAO.